foundriesio/docs/source/user-guide/containers-and-docker/configure-docker-helper.rst

 Docker Credential Helper
 ========================

-``fioctl`` has a Docker credential helper, providing easier access to hub.foundries.io.
+Fioctl® has a Docker credential helper, providing easier access to ``hub.foundries.io``.
 This enables the use of Docker commands from a personal computer, such as a laptop.

 .. note::